Speech development milestones checklist

 We had a client who spat in the direction of the sun to observe the mini-rainbows he created.
 Another one of our clients had tons of fun spitting in the mirror and smearing it on the mirror.
 It was great entertainment for him.

-Typically they don’t vocalize at this level.
+Typically people don’t vocalize at this level.
 They often seem unaware of what is going on around them, even when they are not playing with their bubbles.

 Recognize that what they are doing is a clue of their speech development level.
 Try not to be bothered by the appearance of their games.
 The good thing is that they have developed a sense of control of their environment and of how to interact with it, and it is fun for them.
 Don’t take away from them the little they have if you can.